edwinsyarief/mipix/docs/introduction.md

 ```
 [*(full example code here)*](https://github.com/tinne26/mipix-examples/tree/main/src/tutorial/draw_image)

 Notice that the image will be drawn at the center of the screen in this example.
-This is because the camera target defaults to (0, 0), and our image is 6x6 but we set it's origin at (-3, -3).
+This is because the camera target defaults to (0, 0), and our image is 6x6 but we set its origin at (-3, -3).

 You can shorten the code using some [`mipix/utils`](https://pkg.go.dev/github.com/tinne26/mipix/utils) helpers, but make sure to understand the general approach first.
 ```Golang